DyfanJones/RAthena/README.md

 to Athena using Boto3 SDK.
 This allows for an efficient, easy setup connection to Athena using the Boto3 SDK as a driver.

+**NOTE:** *Before using RAthena you must have an aws account or have access to aws account with permissions allowing you to use Athena.*

 ## Installation:

 Before installing RAthena ensure that Python 3+ is installed onto your